 7 Best Castle Hotels in Ireland

+Many of Ireland's countryside castles now lie in ruins, but a handful that survived have been transformed into elegant hotels—sprawling, multi-acre estates that offer a refined taste of bygone county life.
 Itching to live like a king (or queen) for the day?
-While many of Ireland's countryside castles now lie in ruins, a few that survived have been transformed into elegant hotels—sprawling, multi-acre estates that offer a refined taste of bygone county life.
-This spring, experience the royal lifestyle during a stay at one of Ireland's best castle hotels.
+Experience the royal lifestyle during a stay at one of the best castle hotels in Ireland.

 Waterford Castle Hotel & Golf Resort, County Waterford